sauden/spreadsheet/readme.txt

-This is the simple python scrip which is used for exporting the excel data to different file formate such as txt, csv etc.
+This is the simple python script which is used for exporting the excel data to different file formate such as txt, csv etc.
 I have used the openpyxl python package for manipulate the excel data.